hMatoba/Piexif/doc/functions.rst

 ----
 .. py:function:: piexif.load(filename, key_is_name=False)

-   Return exif data as dict.
-Keys(IFD name), be contained, are "0th", "Exif", "GPS", "Interop", "1st", and "thumbnail".
-Without "thumbnail", the value is dict(tag/value). "thumbnail" value is JPEG as bytes.
+   Returns exif data as a dictionary with the following keys: "0th", "Exif", "GPS", "Interop", "1st", and "thumbnail".
+All values are dictionaries except for "thumbnail" which has the value of either a JPEG as bytes or None if no thumbnail is stored in the exif data.

    :param str filename: JPEG, WebP, or TIFF
    :return: Exif data({"0th":dict, "Exif":dict, "GPS":dict, "Interop":dict, "1st":dict, "thumbnail":bytes})